grantmw/LidHeightPrivacyPolicy/privacy-policy.md

 ## Data Retention

 We use geometrical and face data provided by Apple's TrueDepth camera system.
-Using that data, we make simple calculations and display them on the screen.
+Using that face data, we make simple calculations and display them on the screen.
 There is no retention of data: measurements are made live and real-time.

 ## Changes To This Privacy Policy